JupiterOne/sdk/docs/integrations/development_guide.md

 object.
 Let's go to the [`src/types.ts`](https://github.com/JupiterOne/integration-template/blob/main/src/types.ts) file.
 There are good examples of how we might define our types, but let's delete them and create our own.
+This interface will be used to represent the data returned via the API.
+We should carefully consider what values may not always be present through testing and reading the API documentation.

 📁 **`src/types.ts`**